-Above: In a densely concentrated neighborhood of modest homes and businesses, this Austin home by Alterstudio Architecture is private on the outside while providing communal outdoor space via an internal courtyard.
-All the rooms adjacent to the courtyard have natural ventilation and light.
+Above: In a densely populated neighborhood of modest homes and businesses, this Austin, TX home by Alterstudio Architecture has an internal courtyard for privacy and to create communal outdoor space.
+All the adjacent rooms have natural ventilation and light.

 Above: Like a gallery space, plantings encircle the Green Edge House in Japan.
 For more, see Architect Visit: A Hidden Japanese Garden.